Economies of Scale

 Production

 The clearest examples of economies of scale involve production.
 The traditional definition of economies of scale pertains only to production.
+(But clearly the general concept applies to more activities than just that, which is why broader definitions exist.)

-When economies of scale happens in this context, output increases faster than inputs.
+When economies of scale happens in this context, oftentimes output increases faster than inputs.
 For example, suppose 10 workers produce 30 units a day.
 If the business hires 10 more workers and 80 units are produced a day, then economies of scale is occurring.
 The average productivity per worker goes from 3 units daily to 4.

-The increased output relative to input is what allows the production cost per unit to decrease.
+In that example, the increased output relative to input is what allows the production cost per unit to decrease.
 If each worker costs $100 a day, then total labor costs $1000 a day in the first situation.
 At 30 units a day, that means each unit costs $33.33 in labor ($1000/30 units).
 In the second situation, total labor costs $2000 a day.
 But when divided by the 80 units of production, each unit costs $25 in labor.

 Specifically, some examples are less physical strain per worker the more workers there are to lift or push equipment or production items; each worker reducing their number of production tasks due to more workers, thereby wasting less time going back and forth between different tasks; and when more assembly lines not only increase production but reduce or eliminate previous bottlenecks.